 The Audit Committee has sole authority to engage and determine the compensation of our independent registered public accounting firm.
 The Audit Committee also is directly responsible for evaluating the independent registered public accounting firm, reviewing and evaluating the lead partner of the independent registered public accounting firm and overseeing the work of the independent registered public accounting firm.
 In addition, and pursuant to its charter and the Company's Audit Committee Pre-Approval Policy, the Audit Committee annually reviews and pre-approves the audit services to be provided by Deloitte, and also reviews and pre-approves the engagement of Deloitte for the provision of other services during the year, including other audit and audit-related, tax and other permitted non-audit services.
-For each proposed service, the Company's management and the independent registered public accounting firm are required to jointly submit to the Audit Committee a detailed list of the specific audit, other audit and audit-related and permitted non-audit services for the Audit Committee to make a determination as to whether the provision of such services would impair the independent registered public accounting firm's independence, and whether the fees for the services are appropriate.
+For each proposed service, the Company's management and the independent registered public accounting firm are required to jointly submit to the Audit Committee a detailed list of the specific audit, other audit and audit-related and permitted non-audit services for the Audit Committee to make a determination as to whether the provision of such services would impair the independent registered public accounting firm's independent registered and permitted.